Guide: Employee-Driven Continuous Improvement

 • Visible implementation.
 When ideas are selected, employees see them get implemented.
 They get feedback on rejected ideas.
 This closes the loop.

-Customer proof: what employee-driven CI looks like at scale in 2026
+Customer benchmarks: what employee-driven CI looks like at scale in 2026

-The takeaway: at scale, employee-driven CI isn't a cultural nice-to-have.
+The takeaway across all three: at scale, employee-driven CI isn't a cultural nice-to-have.
 It's a measurable operational lever.
-515 implemented ideas in 6 months is not a pilot, it's a new way of running the operation.
+515 implemented ideas in six months is not a pilot, it's a new way of running the operation.
+And the software is the floor, not the ceiling: each programme runs on a platform, but the discipline of running it is what produces the result.

 Why frontline workers are your best resource for continuous improvement